-8.25 If taxpayers intend to apply for MAP or APAs, they should observe the filing process provided in sections 9 and 10 for MAP and APAs respectively.
+- 8.25 If taxpayers intend to apply for MAP or APAs, they should observe the filing process provided in sections 9 and 10 for MAP and APAs respectively. - 8.26 Taxpayers' applications for MAP or APAs are subject to acceptance by IRAS and/ or the relevant foreign competent authorities.
+If an application is rejected, the taxpayer may seek alternative remedies

-- 8.26 Taxpayers' applications for MAP or APAs are subject to acceptance by IRAS and/ or the relevant foreign competent authorities.
-If an application is rejected, the taxpayer may seek alternative remedies under the relevant domestic tax law. - 8.27 If taxpayers have applied for MAP to resolve double taxation, to avoid recurrence of similar transfer pricing disputes, taxpayers may choose to concurrently apply for an APA to cover the same related party transactions for the future FYs.
+- under the relevant domestic tax law or other options to manage its transfer pricing risks. - 8.27 If taxpayers have applied for MAP to resolve double taxation, to avoid recurrence of similar transfer pricing disputes, taxpayers may choose to concurrently apply for an APA to cover the same related party transactions for the future FYs.